-NFL MVP Odds, Betting Picks and Award Prop Bets to Consider
+NFL Awards Prop Bets & Odds to Consider

 When looking at NFL MVP betting and other NFL prop bets, fans of NFL betting this season are left to ponder: Will Patrick Mahomes repeat as NFL MVP in his second full season as the Kansas City Chiefs quarterback?
 Will Aaron Donald win the Defensive Player of the Year award a third straight year?